Qualified individuals are eligible for a number of health services and products in addition to the universal health benefits.

 ||Designed for people receiving the Seniors' Income Plan and residing in special-care homes.
 Individuals living in approved homes and group homes may also be eligible.
 You will receive benefit prescriptions for free.
 In addition to the benefits in Plan Two, you may receive, certain additional prescribed drugs for free.

-Coverage is limited to audiology services and hearing aids provided through the Hearing Aid Plan in your health region.
+Coverage includes audiology services, hearing aids and certain supplies available through approved suppliers.
 Most of these services require prior approval from the Ministry of Health.
-Batteries and repairs are free.
-For further information, contact your health region.
+For further information, contact the Saskatchewan Health Authority.

 Your supplementary health coverage may pay for the replacement of a lost or broken hearing aid on an individual basis.